 But, do you wonder if Vitamin C can help with sagging skin?
-When vitamin C is applied to the skin, it stimulates the growth of new collagen, which aids in the treatment of sagging skin.
-It also helps to keep the existing collagen in good condition and protects it from damage.
+When vitamin C is applied to the skin, it paves way for the growth of new collagen.
+This also helps treat sagging skin.
+It also helps to keep the existing collagen in a good shape and defends it from damage.

 Is vitamin C good for sagging skin?

-Collagen is a protein that occurs naturally and reduces over time.
-Collagen deficiency can result in fine lines and wrinkles.
-Vitamin C is well known for increasing collagen production via the collagen synthesis process.
+Collagen is a naturally occurring protein and reduces over time.
+Collagen deficiency may cause fine lines and wrinkles.
+Vitamin C is a recent skin care trend for increasing collagen production via the collagen synthesis process.
 Collagen synthesis is impossible without vitamin C.

-Skin elasticity and firmness are linked to collagen production.
-When your collagen levels begin to decline, your skin may sag.
-According to a review, applying a vitamin C serum may increase collagen production, resulting in an overall tightening effect.
+Skin elasticity and tightness are associated with collagen production.
+Declining collagen levels are a major cause for sagging skin.
+According to a review, applying a vitamin C serum may increase collagen production.
+This can make your skin appear firmer.

 This is true for sagging caused by natural aging, oxidative stress, or drastic weight loss.
-This means it can help reduce the appearance of sagging skin, making it appear firmer and more toned.
+This means it can help decrease the chance of a sagging skin and make it look firmer.

 Does vitamin C make skin firmer?

 Vitamin C improves skin elasticity significantly.
-The topical application of vitamin C stimulates the production of collagen and elastin in your skin, causing it to tighten and firm.
+The topical application of vitamin C stimulates the synthesis of collagen and elastin, two important structural proteins in your skin, causing it to tighten and firm.